cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 Name            | Description                                                                                                                                                                                                                                                                       | Type
 --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------
 `poolMode       ` | The pool mode                                                                                                                                                                                                                                                                     - *mandatory*  | PgBouncerPoolMode
 `authQuerySecret` | The credentials of the user that need to be used for the authentication query.
-In case it is specified, also an AuthQuery (e.g. "SELECT usename, passwd FROM pg_shadow WHERE usename=$1") has to be specified and no automatic CNP Cluster integration will be triggered.         | [*LocalObjectReference](#LocalObjectReference)
+In case it is specified, also an AuthQuery (e.g. "SELECT usename, passwd FROM pg_shadow WHERE usename=$1") has to be specified and no automatic CNPG Cluster integration will be triggered.        | [*LocalObjectReference](#LocalObjectReference)
 `authQuery      ` | The query that will be used to download the hash of the password of a certain user.
 Default: "SELECT usename, passwd FROM user_search($1)".
-In case it is specified, also an AuthQuerySecret has to be specified and no automatic CNP Cluster integration will be triggered.      | string
+In case it is specified, also an AuthQuerySecret has to be specified and no automatic CNPG Cluster integration will be triggered.     | string
-`parameters     ` | Additional parameters to be passed to PgBouncer - please check the CNP documentation for a list of options you can configure                                                                                                                                                      | map[string]string
+`parameters     ` | Additional parameters to be passed to PgBouncer - please check the CNPG documentation for a list of options you can configure                                                                                                                                                     | map[string]string
 `paused         ` | When set to `true`, PgBouncer will disconnect from the PostgreSQL server, first waiting for all queries to complete, and pause all new client connections until this value is set to `false` (default).
 Internally, the operator calls PgBouncer's `PAUSE` and `RESUME` commands. | *bool

 <a id='PodMeta'></a>